Meetings - March 2014

-The Leisure Committee meets on the 11th December and the Planning & Highways Committee on the 4th and 18th.
+The Parish Council meets on the 10th and the Planning & Highways Committee on the 19th.

 Details of meetings, including links to agendas and minutes, can be found on our calendar.
 The press and public are welcome to attend all meetings.